 Know your Christmas Foods!?

 Don't be fooled, I will be stuffing my face like the rest of you over Christmas but I thought it might be interesting to know how the Christmas period can effect your fitness goals.
 Knowledge is the key people!
 I have done a nutritional overview using calorie counting software of a typical Christmas day (for me anyway) and churned out some scary numbers.
 Some of you may eat less and some of you may eat more (or drink more!) but this is a rough idea of what your calorie and macronutrient break down might look.

 The Fry UP

 Right so what does lunch have in store for us?
-The standard Christmas lunch, 42g fat, 153g carbs, 15g sugar, 54g pro, 1184 calorie.
+The standard Christmas lunch, 42g fat, 153g carbs, 15g sugar, 54g protein, 1184 calorie.
 BOOM!
 Check out the roast potatoes.
 It may be worth considering not taking that extra one going!
 Start to consider which hunger you are experiencing at that moment in time?
 Its not cellular, it's not circadian related its probably emotionally driven by the fact you are having fun and enjoying yourself.
 This is absolutely not a bad thing but at least be real with yourself.

 This could be the least controlled of the whole day.
 I have just thrown in a few ideas of some snacks I might get through on Christmas day.
 Scary hey!
 If you read my last newsletter you may remember how the drinks can also really top up your daily calorie count.

 And a partridge in a pear tree.